beatricekay/100-Days-of-Code/day03/README.md

 * Logical Operators

 ## Learning Points
+* Checking if a year is a leap year: https://bit.ly/36BjS2D
 * Indentation within IF/ELSE loops is important.
 * One = sign is for assigning variables.
 2 == signs is for checking the equality of a value.
 * In the case of the BMI, e.g. BMI between 18.5 and 25, you don't have to specify the logic to be bmi >= 18.5 & bmi < 25 because it is already accounted for in the first loop where bmi < 18.5